 Like the personal loan, refinancing your home loan to consolidate your other debts means they’ll be added onto your current mortgage.
 If you had $400,000 remaining on your home loan and you had $20,000 worth of combined personal loan and credit card debt, then your new mortgage would be $420,000.

 Home loan rates are generally much lower than those of credit cards and are slightly lower than personal loan rates too, so this can be a solid method of reducing interest payments in the short term.
 You just need to consider the following:

 - The loan term will be longer and may be extended once you consolidate your debts (i.e. a mortgage with 20 years remaining could be extended to 22 years)

 - The longer loan term will result inmore interest being paid overall

 - Your current interest rate might be better than the one you end up getting after refinancing – the lender does have to take extra debt into account after all

 - There may be extra fees that come with refinancing your home loan, namely break costs, establishment fees and ongoing loan fees

 To refinance your home loan, talk to your current lender about what they can offer you or switch to a different lender altogether – it’s a competitive environment out there for home loans so your options aren’t limited.

-You’re not alone.
-There are those in the finance space who disagree with the concept of debt consolidation.
+If you’re not a fan of debt consolidation, you’re not alone.
+There are those in the finance space who are strongly opposed to the strategy.
 One such person is Noel Whittaker, author of Making Money Made Simple and columnist for the Sydney Morning Herald, who has been quoted as saying: